AIAUSA/goaia-home/_content/welcome-to-the-athletes-in-action-sports-complex.md

   - template: text
     block: text
     content: |-
-      · Our venue is proud to be a partner to our community as we all come back stronger than ever.
+      * Our venue is proud to be a partner to our community as we all come back stronger than ever.
 We know there are many in our area hurting and experiencing hardships.
 We are committed to providing a safe, clean, positive environment to help you and your family come and enjoy the activities you love the most

-      · As part of partnership with our community, we want to thank those who have tirelessly given of themselves to keep the rest of us going.
-Our venue is providing select Summer and Fall programs (leagues, camps, clinics) to children of hospital and physician’s office employees at a 20% discount (or 50% or free – case by case as you find a sponsor)
+      * As part of partnership with our community, we want to thank those who have tirelessly given of themselves to keep the rest of us going.
+Our venue is providing select Summer and Fall programs (leagues, camps, clinics) to children of hospital and physician’s office employees at a 20% discount.
     centered: false
   section_title: We are all in this together – and together we are stronger!
 - template: one-column